Sturge-Weber syndrome is not inherited, but rather occurs sporadically as a result of a somatic activating mutation occurring in the GNAQ gene.

 In Sturge-Weber syndrome, neurological concerns relate to the extent of angioma growth on brain tissue.
-This may result in neurologic consequences, such as developmental delay, or mental retardation.
+This may result in neurologic consequences, such as developmental delay, or intellectual disability.

 In this syndrome, angiomas (occurring as a result of arteriovenous malformations) create abnormal conditions for brain function.
 As a result, patients with Sturge-Weber syndrome may display seizure activity, and this is the most common early neurologic manifestation, often starting by one year of age.
 Patients may have initial focal seizures progressing to frequent, secondary generalized seizures, along with increasing seizure frequency and duration, despite the use of antiepileptic drugs.
 Therapies include surgical intervention, vagal nerve stimulation and anticonvulsant drug therapy.

 Pheochromocytomas are adrenal gland tumors that secrete catecholamines.
 Patients with Sturge-Weber syndrome have a higher predisposition towards developing pheochromocytomas than the normal population.